-It was from this website that I began to get a real understanding of Avoca, Lamplough, which is about three kilometres out of town, and easy to miss, as there is no town to see on the main road, and of Percydale, a ghost town another twenty minutes away, and the history of this gold mining area during the late 1850’s.
+It was from this website, Trove Digitised Newspapers, that I began to get a real understanding of Avoca, Lamplough, which is about three kilometres out of the town Avoca and easy to miss, as there is no town to see on the main road and of Percydale, a ghost town another twenty minutes away and the history of this gold mining area during the late 1850’s.
 There were several references to newspaper clippings regarding gold being found at Wise’s Paddock at Lamplough.
-The following Trove digitised newspaper transcription is from The Argus, Monday 30 January 1860, whilst lengthy, it does explain much about William McOboy Wise and the conditions he and his family faced during the gold rush.
-Its social commentary regarding the township of Lamplough is fascinating, particularly today as, on a side road, a ramshackle home, purported to have been William McOboy Wise’s old homestead, and an old school house are all that is left to show any remnants of this incredible time.
+The following Trove Digitised Newspaper clipping is from The Argus, Monday 30 January 1860 and whilst lengthy, it does explain much about William McOboy Wise and the conditions he and his family faced during the gold rush.
+Its social commentary regarding the township of Lamplough is fascinating, particularly today as, on a side road, a ramshackle home, purported to have been William McOboy Wise’s old homestead and an old school house are all that is left to show any remnants of this incredible time of the Victorian goldrush.

 The Star (Ballarat, Victoria) Friday 23 October 1864

 The Avoca Meat Market was founded and run by William McOboy Wise in 1854.
 Beside this shop was the Kilpatrick Wise General Store and apparently to the left hand side of this building William ran his auctioneer business.
 Main Street, Avoca.
 These photos were taken by Virginia Rundle during a visit to Avoca, Victoria in 2011.